|

 United States Supreme Court

-The U.S. Supreme Court is the highest court in the United States,
+The U.S. Supreme Court is the highest court in the United States, and has

-justices, with jurisdiction that is almost entirely discretionary.
+that is almost entirely discretionary.

-All nine justices of the Supreme Court participate in each of the
+All nine justices of the Supreme Court participate in each of the court's

-a personal interest in the case.
-Five justices must concur in the
+in the case.
+Five justices must concur in the decision of the court for the

-on the lower courts.
+decision to be a binding precedent on the lower courts.

 Those cases may begin in the Federal or State courts.
 Parties interested

-in having the Supreme Court review a case file what is called a
+in having the Supreme Court review a case file what is called a petition

-petition for writ of certiorari (or "cert", from the Latin
+for writ of certiorari (or "cert", from the Latin

-"to be informed"), by which the Court directs an inferior
+"to be informed"), by which the Court directs an inferior court

-The Court considers only cases of "gravity and general importance"
+only cases of "gravity and general importance"

-involving principles of wide public or governmental interest, and
+involving principles of wide public or governmental interest, and they usually

-Petitioners have submitted and paid the filing fee in connection
+Petitioners have submitted and paid the filing fee in connection with an

-with an average of 1,825 petitions.
-Of these, an average
+average of 1,825 petitions.
+Of these, an average of 80, or roughly

-of 80, or roughly four percent, have been granted.
+four percent, have been granted.
+At the same time, more than

-At the same time, more than 6,000 in forma pauperis [in the form
+6,000 in forma pauperis [in the form of a pauper], petitions (petitions by

-to pay the filing fee, primarily prisoners) have been filed.
-On
+persons who cannot afford to pay the filing fee, primarily prisoners) have

-average, only five of these are granted annually.
+been filed.
+On average, only five of these are granted annually.

 |